TotallyInformation/TotallyInformation/README.md

 - 🚤 [HotNipi Gauge Web Component](https://github.com/TotallyInformation/gauge-hotnipi) - A really nice looking gauge component.
 Works with Node-RED, UIBUILDER, or stand-alone.

 - 🧪 [Web Components Library](https://github.com/TotallyInformation/web-components) - A growing library of useful HTML Web Components.
 Useable with or without Node-RED & UIBUILDER.
 Some having specific enhancements for Node-RED but will still work well stand-alone.
+These now have their own dedicated documentation, demo and test website at https://wc.totallyinformation.net.
+Please check them out there.

 - 🧪 [Array Grouper](https://github.com/TotallyInformation/groupit) - Stand-alone function to reshape an array of objects.